simonmar/monad-par/examples/README.md

 It is important that new benchmarks conform to all the conventions.
 Here is the recipe:

-  * Add your benchmark here (single .hs file) or in a subdirectory.
+  * Add your benchmark in its own directory under src/
   * Add an entry to generate_cabal.sh, listing the benchmark and its dependencies.
-  * Add the benchmark and its input parameters to benchlist.txt, as well as the _laptop and _server variants.
+  * Add the benchmark and its input parameters to run_benchmark.hs, including all three variants
   * Make sure the benchmark runs with no arguments.
 This is "test" mode and should run quickly.